-You need only a few simple fresh ingredients to make this amazing beetroot hummus recipe.
+This fantastic beetroot hummus recipe requires only a few simple, fresh ingredients.
 See the recipe card for the quantities.

-- Red raw beets for roasting.
+- Raw red beets for roasting.
 Instead, you can use packaged roasted beets, such as Love Beets or Melissa's Produce, but the color of the hummus will be a pale rosy pink, which is a stark contrast to the vibrant magenta you get from fresh roasted beets.

 - Tahini - runny tahini that isn't bitter is best.
 Choose a brand you like.
 I like this one from Kevala.
-If the tahini is thick, dilute it with a bit of water or add water or reserved beet juice when you blend the ingredients.
+If the tahini is thick, dilute it with some water or add water or reserved beet juice when you blend the ingredients.

-- Prepared horseradish - I love Bubbies Prepared Horseradish, which is found in the grocery store's refrigerated section.
+- Prepared horseradish - I love Bubbies Prepared Horseradish, which can be found in the grocery store's refrigerated section.